marcoverpas/Leeds_lectures_2026/README.md

 > ### 📦 Box 1 - Playing with the model
 >
 > One of the advantages of creating formal models using `R` is that they can be conveniently converted into online interactive models using the `Shiny` package.
+Here you can play with an ecosystem-extended version of Model IO-PC:
 >
 > [![Open Shiny App](https://img.shields.io/badge/Launch-Shiny_App-blue?style=for-the-badge&logo=r)](https://x52gnt-marco-passarella.shinyapps.io/eco_3io_sfc_model/)
 >